Dwelling Coverage for Homeowners: What it Covers & Costs in 2026

 Dwelling coverage focuses on the home as a constructed space rather than the belongings inside it, which are covered by other parts of your homeowners policy.

-Determining the right dwelling insurance coverage amount comes down to how much it would actually cost to rebuild the home under current conditions.
+Determining the right dwelling coverage amount depends on how much it would cost to rebuild your home under current construction and labor costs.

-That depends on the home’s size, construction type, materials, roofing, and built-in features, which is why many homeowners use a dwelling coverage calculator to estimate rebuild costs.
+That depends on the home’s size, construction type, materials, roofing, and built-in features, which is why many homeowners use a dwelling insurance calculator to estimate rebuild costs.

 How to Determine Your Dwelling Coverage Needs